rezaee33626/Tritium-Coin/README.md

 Coming soon...

 ## License
-DCN is distributed under the MIT License.
+TRC is distributed under the MIT License.
 [COPYING](https://github.com/rezaee33626/DragonCoin/blob/main/LICENSE) for more information or see.